Scientist Visa Sponsorship Jobs in Washington

 Which visa types are most common for scientist jobs in Washington?

-H-1B is the most common visa for scientist roles in Washington, particularly for positions requiring a bachelor's or higher degree in a specific scientific field.
+H-1B visa is the most common visa for scientist roles in Washington, particularly for positions requiring a bachelor's or higher degree in a specific scientific field.
 O-1A visas are used for scientists with extraordinary achievement, such as published researchers or award recipients.
 Research-focused roles at universities and national labs like PNNL may also involve J-1 visas for postdoctoral and exchange positions.

 How to find scientist visa sponsorship jobs in Washington?